TheLartians/modern-wasm-starter/README.md

 ## Memory management

 As JavaScript has no destructors, any created C++ objects must be deleted manually, or your webapp will suffer a memory leak.
-To simplify this, the project introduces scopes that semi-automatically take care of memory management , that can be used as illustrated below.
+To simplify this, the project introduces scopes that semi-automatically take care of memory management.
+The usage is illustrated below.

 ```ts
 import { withGreeter } from "modern-wasm-starter";